irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Crook_vanilla.png)  |  ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Crook.png)   |

 ### Changes Summary
 Added 75% AP chance to allow for easier stacking of this statistic with Surefire, or Silencer AP skills.
-This perk deck was significantly improved via indirect buffs to the Ghost's artful dodger sub-tree, allowing you to both gain dodge cheaper, and also gaining armor on dodge from the new tier 4 Revitalised skill. improved trigger for the Underdog skill also allows you to get 2 tap armor on DS with the standard Ballistic Vest, granting you 5 more dodge than the usual HBV you would use on DS.
+This perk deck was significantly improved via indirect buffs to the Ghost's artful dodger sub-tree, allowing you to both gain dodge cheaper, and also gaining armor on dodge from the new tier 4 Revitalised skill.
+Improved trigger for the Underdog skill also allows you to get 2 tap armor on DS with the standard Ballistic Vest, granting you 5 more dodge than the usual HBV you would use on DS.

 ### Build(s) to try
 Barebone skills - Since this deck focuses on dodge and armor you should prioritize similar skills.
 Bullseye for armor gating is always needed.
 Surefire aced allows you to gain 100% total AP chance against body armor, so it's a solid option to consider.